reqnroll/Reqnroll/docs/legacy/CodedUI.md

 Solve this by adding a `Playback.Initialize();` call in your [BeforeTestRun] step, and a `Playback.Cleanup();` in your [AfterTestRun] step.

 ## Other Information
-[Blog series on using Specflow with Coded UI Test API] (http://rburnham.wordpress.com/2011/03/15/bdd-ui-automation-with-reqnroll-and-coded-ui-tests/)
+[Blog series on using Reqnroll with Coded UI Test API] (http://rburnham.wordpress.com/2011/03/15/bdd-ui-automation-with-reqnroll-and-coded-ui-tests/)